BjoernBiltzinger/pyspi/README.md

 ## Testing

-If one wants to run the test suite, simply install `pytest` and run
+If one wants to run the test suite, simply install `pytest` and `pytest-cov`, then run

 ```bash
 pytest -v